 Starting earlier than expected, the nurse had plenty of time to get acquainted with the parents.
 She took care of the formalities for the surgery and ensured that all essentials such as meals and medicines, were brought to the hospital.

 Most importantly, the nurse bonded with Nirupama’s mother through stories shared over a cup of tea, which reduced the anxiety and worries.
 Nirupama was kept updated on the progress in real-time, including post-operation precautionary measures, medication, and drop-off.

 Before leaving for the day, the nurse made sure that Nirupama’s parents were familiar with the post-care process.
 Nirupama was satisfied with the services and opted for ParentCare once again to look after her parents’ during the second operation.

 While nothing could replace your presence, some professional assistance can help your parents feel protected and looked after.
-Browse our services or register your family with ParentCare for any future needs – it’s completely free and simply helps us be prepared for providing services in the area where your parents live.
+Use our 24*7 WhatsApp chatbot to browse services or simply for any future needs – it’s completely free and simply helps us be prepared for providing services in the area where your parents live.
 It also saves your time later in the case of an emergency, if your parents need help there and then.

 If you have any questions regarding the services or Nirupama’s story, please ask them in the comments section below.